xiangp126/uChatDEMO/README.md

              After punched, you talked directly to punched peer. punch [ip] [port], such as: punch [64.0.1.5] [12400]
     LOGIN:   login you existence to the server, may type 'list' when logined.
-    LOGOUT:  clear your login info on the server.
+    LOGOUT:  clear your login info and stop sending heartbeat to the server.
     SETNAME: set hostname to make peer more identified.
 When logined, setname will take effect at once.
 The hostname will be back to Annoymous after logout.
 Format: setname [hostname], suck as: setname corsair